Peersyst/frontend-technical-challenge/README.md

 You can see an example of _Issued Tokens_ [here](https://livenet.xrpl.org/accounts/r3RaNVLvWjqqtFAawC6jbRhgKyFH7HvRS8/assets/issued) and an example of _Non-Fungible Tokens_ [here](https://livenet.xrpl.org/accounts/rKv6sjM28hjEnvbNpsdVmAVFrM8ZrSMz6S/assets/nft).
 Keep in mind that there might be more scenarios where we want to use tabs.
 Thus, it is quite important to make them reusable.

-To make it more interesting, we will also ask you to add a search bar, so we can navigate to a different account page.
+To make it more interesting, we will ask you to include a search bar that allows the user to navigate to other account pages.
+We already did some work building the bases of the search bar, so you can focus on adding the search functionality.
-You can use a component similar to the one found on the XRPL explorer.

 Finally, you will have to add a caching system that saves the state of the last account page visited.
 You can use the local storage of the browser for that.